medoxsmartchain/docs/consumer-tutorials/adding-liquidity/README.md

 ![](../../.gitbook/assets/0%20%287%29.png)

 Use **“Connect to a wallet”** on the right hand top corner to connect your wallet with Fuseswap.
-Once you connect you should be able to see your wallet address and see that you are connected to Fuseswap via Nordek network.
+Once you connect you should be able to see your wallet address and see that you are connected to Fuseswap via MEDOX network.

 ![](../../.gitbook/assets/1%20%2810%29.png)

 **Step 2:**

 Click on **“Pool”** and then on **“Add liquidity”**.
-Select NRK as your first token and USDC as the second token from the dropdown.
-Enter the amount of NRK you want to provide the liquidity for and corresponding amount of USDC that should be added will automatically show up.
+Select MDC as your first token and USDC as the second token from the dropdown.
+Enter the amount of MDC you want to provide the liquidity for and corresponding amount of USDC that should be added will automatically show up.

-You can also see your share of the liquidity pool based on the amount of NRK you want to provide liquidity for.
+You can also see your share of the liquidity pool based on the amount of MDC you want to provide liquidity for.

 ![](../../.gitbook/assets/2%20%2810%29.png)